zamazan4ik/awesome-pgo/article/article.md

 #### Applying PGO for multilingua software

 TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies. ast-grep as an interesting example where `cargo-pgo` failed and I could not figure out - what is wrong?
 Seems like `tree-sitter` is the issue since it's not optimized with PGO via `cargo-pgo`.
-It's the case where C++ + Rust PGO is involved.
+It's the case where C++ + Rust PGO is involved. `ada-url` for Rust is also a good example.
+TODO: Mention ugly https://docs.rs/cc/latest/cc/ when building Rust apps with C++ libraries (inevitable evil)

 #### System libraries

-TODO: write a note that libraries from OS are not PGO-optimized for the application use-case
+One interesting issue is when your application is linked with provided by third-party vendors libraries.
+Here I mean system libraries from a distribution repository, prebuilt proprietary binaries from a vendor, etc. When you use such libraries, in general there is no way to apply PGO optimization on it since they are already prebuilt by someone else.
+With huge chances third party builders don't use any PGO-related optimization since at least they don't know your target workload (and because they are busy with other stuff).

+Is it critical in practice?
+If you have hot loops for your applications inside some non-PGO optimized prebuilt library and performance of this library can be improved a lot with PGO - it's critical.
+Otherwise - probably it isn't.
+As usual - *it depends*.

+What to do here?
+Well, not so many options:

+* You can rebuild these libraries with PGO trained for your workload and link your application with them.
+In this case, additional maintenance cost are coming.
+* You can try to speak with vendors for building these libraries with PGO - you establish with maintainers some training PGO workload, and then they use it during the build process.
+Honestly, I don't think that in reality anyone will agree to build a library specifically for your use case but who knows - maybe you will be lucky enough!
+* Do nothing and accept your not-so-blazing-fast destiny.

+However, some ecosystems like Rust partially mitigates this issue by, khm-khm, *motivating* you to building all your dependencies from sources and use static linking.
+In this way, the problem is *mitigated*.
+In other ecosystems like C or C++ such behavior is less popular so with C or C++ applications you will struggle with such a dilemma more often.

 ## PGO support in compilers